-d2 Quadra Review
+d2 Quadra full review

 Low-cost external hard drives are ten-a-penny these days.
 However, most use a standard USB 2.0 interface, or possibly FireWire 400 (which is the slower of the two versions of FireWire).
 Those two options are fine for most home and small business users, but many professional users need a bit of extra performance for tasks such as video editing, or when backing up really large amounts of data.